onnx/onnx/docs/TestCoverage.md

 </details>

+### Flatten
-### FlattenThere are 2 test cases, listed as following:
+There are 2 test cases, listed as following:
 <details>
 <summary>flatten</summary>